|Front page||Constellations||Solar System||Nebulae||Milky Way||Life of a star||Galaxies||Universe|

 Below is the Virgo Galaxy cluster.
 Distance 54 million light years.
 There is about 1000-2000 galaxies in this cluster.
 In sky they are in area of several angular degrees.
 This is the closest cluster to us and actually our Milky Way galaxy and nearby galaxies belong to the Virgo super cluster.
 Picture was taken 20.1.2017 with 400mm teleobjective.
 Exposures were 5 x 60 seconds, ISO 3200 and stacked with DSS.

 Below is Coma galaxy cluster Abell 1656 in the constellation of Coma Berenices.
 Distance 321 million light years.
-Picture was taken 6.3.2017 with Celestron 8 F6.3 focus.
-Exposures were 7 x 37 seconds and stacked with DSS.
+Picture was taken 14.3.2020 with Helios skyliner 200/1000.
+Exposures were 8 x 60 seconds and stacked with DSS.

 Below is four distant galaxy clusters in constellation of Pegasus.